emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in watch parties. ✔️

 ***
+## Cinemaos
+### Score: 20/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its sources if they fail. ✔️
+1. Site does have episode auto-next across all servers. ✔️
+1. UI is very nice, feels very modern and has lots of features. ✔️
+1. Site has watch lists and you can login to sync them across devices. ✔️
+1. Has a solid AI recommendation bot, collections, and good sorting options. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player (third player). ✔️
+1. Has built in watch parties. ✔️

+***
 ## FlickyStream
 ### Score: 19/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️